arvidn/libtorrent/docs/manual.rst

 This alert is generated when a NAT router was successfully found and a port was successfully mapped on it.
 On a NAT:ed network with a NAT-PMP capable router, this is typically generated once when mapping the TCP port and, if DHT is enabled, when the UDP port is mapped.
-This is merely an informational alert, and is generated at severity level ``info``.

 ``mapping`` refers to the mapping index of the port map that failed, i.e. the index returned from add_mapping_.